inex/birdseye/README.md

 ## Live Examples

-INEX runs a number of Bird instances and many of them have a public looking glass powered by Bird's Eye with IXP Manager as a frontend consumer.
-See them all at: https://www.inex.ie/ixp/lg
+INEX runs a number of Bird instances and many of them have a public looking glass powered by Bird's Eye as a standlone live example and also integrated with with IXP Manager as a frontend consumer.

+* INEX Cork IPv4 Router Collector: https://www.inex.ie/rc1-cork-ipv4/
+* INEX Cork IPv6 Router Collector: https://www.inex.ie/rc1-cork-ipv6/

+The landing pages for the above also document the API calls available.

+You can see the IXP Manager integration for ~30 Bird damons at: https://www.inex.ie/ixp/lg

 ## Complementary Projects